-Until that day comes, The ALS Association relentlessly pursues its mission to help people living with ALS and to leave no stone unturned in the search for a cure for this progressive neurodegenerative disease.
+We will relentlessly pursue our mission to help people living with ALS and leave no stone unturned in the search for a cure for this progressive neurodegenerative disease.

-The Greater New York Chapter focuses on state and federal advocacy for research, health & long-term care, and caregiver support.
-The ALS Community's involvement in advocacy has led to increased federal funding for ALS research at the NIH and federal funding for ALS research through the Department of Defense.
+ALS Greater New York focuses on state and federal advocacy for research, health & long-term care, and caregiver support.
+The ALS community's involvement in advocacy has led to increased federal funding for ALS research at the NIH and federal funding for ALS research through the Department of Defense.

-We are the largest private funder of ALS research worldwide, and our efforts have led to some of the most promising and significant advances in the field.
-So far we have committed more than $122 million to research.
-Thanks to the donations raised during the ALS Ice Bucket Challenge, we're now spending three times more than on ALS Research than before summer 2014.
+As a funder of ALS research our efforts have led to some of the most promising and significant advances in the field.
+So far we have committed more than $15 million to research.
+Thanks to the donations raised during the ALS Ice Bucket Challenge, research is intensifying more now than before summer 2014.

 Collaboration is the cornerstone of our research program.
 We partner with academia, industry, government, and other nonprofit organizations and lead by spurring long-lasting collaborations among researchers across all sectors, leading to globally shared data, protocols, and research samples to accelerate research progress.